This week is national Dyslexia Awareness Week.

 And you can use assistive technology such as accessibility software to meet the needs of your customers who have a disability like dyslexia.

-Recite Me is cloud-based accessibility software that will let your disabled customers access your organisation’s information on your website.
+Recite Me is cloud-based accessibility toolbar that will let your disabled customers access your organisation’s information on your website.

 For example, if you use paper forms or marketing materials they can be difficult for people with dyslexia to read.